MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 # Recommendation

 ## For collection owner
-- Use at least 5 copies
+- Use at least 5 copies (section ## How many copies do you need if ...)
-- Use systematic annual auditing
+- Use systematic quarterly auditing (section ## How many copies do you need if ..., section ## correlated failures)
 - Do not trust MTBF and other similar measures
 - Use compression, with known algorithms
 - What can we say about document size?